All Episodes

 They're still investigating, Sean.

-I really really get on.
+I really, really get it.

 I hope so.

-So I I agree with you, Sean.
+I agree with you, Sean.

-Which by the way would be the right thing to do.
+Which, by the way, would be the right thing to do.

-I I want you to know Donald Trump did give a bill to me.
+I want you to know Donald Trump did give a bill to me.

 He reached out to me and my family.

-And uh Scott and I had an opportunity to talk to him because we were together, and we told him we were putting up a new and bigger tee.
+And Scott and I had an opportunity to talk to him because we were together, and we told him we were putting up a new and bigger tee.

-I thought Sean, I told him Mr. Trump, I'm building a new one, we're putting it up tomorrow.
+Sean, I told him, Mr. Trump, I'm building a new one.

-It's gonna be bigger, it's going to be huge.
+It's going to be huge.

-It's gonna be huge.
+It's going to be huge.

 Nobody.